addr2data/aws-certification-prep/exercises/ex-004_TestingBasicConnectivity.rst

 Add a rule to the Security Group
 --------------------------------
-Use the following awscli command to create a new rule to the above security group.
+Use the following awscli command to add a rule to the above security group.

 .. code-block::

-    aws ec2 authorize-security-group-ingress --group-id sg-01f180a16b3948693 --protocol tcp --port 22 --cidr 0.0.0.0/0
+    aws ec2 authorize-security-group-ingress --group-id $EX004_SG --protocol tcp --port 22 --cidr 0.0.0.0/0

 Examine the Security Group
 --------------------------